 - HoneyBook charges 2.9% + $0.25 for cardholder-entered transactions, with no additional fees.

 While transaction fees are one of the most important factors to consider as you’re choosing a payment processor, take a look at the additional tools each processor offers.
 Some might include invoicing, fraud monitoring, and other benefits, while others will stick with just payment processing.

 If you want to take your payments even further, consider an all-in-one clientflow management platform that allows you to capture leads, vet them, book them (and accept payment), then manage your projects.

 Accept payments and manage your entire clientflow with HoneyBook

-As an independent service provider and business owner, you’ve got a lot on your mind, and issues like transaction fees should be the least of your concerns.
+As an independent service provider and business owner, you’ve got a lot on your mind, and issues like what is a transaction fee, should be the least of your concerns.
 But, like every other part of your business, it is something you think about and want to get right.